-The Moderating Effect of Organizational Culture on the Relationship between Work Disciplinary Measures and Employee Performance of Federal Universities in North Central Nigeria
+Work Disciplinary Measures and Employee Performance of Federal Universities in North Central Nigeria

+AGBOR, Margaret Oka

-AGBOR, M. O., Prof. Umogbai, M.E., Dr (MRs.) Kwahar, N and Prof. Hanmaikyur, T.J.
-Department of Business Administration Joseph Sarwuan Tarka University, Makurdi, Benue State, Nigeria
+Department of Business Administration Joseph Sarwuan Tarka University, Makurdi, Benue State, Nigeria 08068400631

-Abstract: This study examined the moderating effect of organizational culture on the relationship between work disciplinary measures on employee performance of Federal Universities in North Central Nigeria.
+Abstract: This study examined the effect of work disciplinary measures on employee performance of Federal Universities in North Central Nigeria.
+The specific objectives are to determine the effect of oral/written reprimand, evaluate the effect of suspension, examine the effect of demotion, and to ascertain the effect of termination; on employee performance of Federal Universities in North Central Nigeria.
 The study adopted a survey research approach, using questionnaire administration for data generation from a sample of 321 employees of the three selected Federal Universities in North Central Nigeria.
 The data were analyzed using descriptive and inferential statistics.
 While regression analysis was employed as tool to test the hypotheses using t-statistic from the regression (statistical package for social science, version 25.0) was used for test of hypothesis.
-Findings showed that oral/written reprimand (t = 6.01, B = 0.798, p = .004), suspension (t = 5.39, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), demotion (t = 5.98, B = 0.810, p = .011), t = 0.810, 0.809, p = .020) and termination (t = 4.78, B = 0.7866, p = .003) had significant and positive effect on employee performance of Federal Universities in North Central Nigeria.
-The study concluded that work disciplinary measure (oral/written reprimand, suspension, demotion, and termination) is an instrument that fosters employee performance (in terms of employee meeting deadlines, employee commitment, employee efficiency and employee capability) as it has potentials for enhancing the employees performance by creating an atmosphere of attitudes and behaviors capable of influencing adherence to rules, regulations and policies guiding their behaviors at work.
-Organizational culture as a moderating variable is found to be impacting positively on employee performance in Universities in North Central Nigeria.
+Findings showed that oral/written reprimand (t= 6.01, B= 0.798, p= .004), suspension (t= 5.39, B= 0.810, p= .011), demotion (t= 5.98, B= 0.809, p= .020) and termination (t= 4.78, B= 0.7866, p= .003) had significant and positive effect on employee performance of Federal Universities in North Central Nigeria.
+The study concludes that work disciplinary measure (oral/written reprimand, suspension, demotion, and termination) is an instrument that fosters employee performance (in terms of employee meeting deadlines, employee commitment, employee efficiency and employee capability) as it has potentials for enhancing the employees performance by creating an atmosphere of attitudes and behaviors capable of influencing adherence to rules, regulations and policies guiding their behaviors at work.
 The study recommended amongst others that, management of federal universities should emphasize more on comprehensive and strict oral/written and reprimand structure that projects a disciplined management culture and posture, as it will enhance capability of employees towards improved performance and sustain good attitudes in the workplace.

-Keywords: work disciplinary measures, suspension, demotions, termination, employee performance, oral and written reprimand, organizational culture.
+Keywords: work disciplinary measures, suspension, demotions, termination, employee performance, oral and written reprimand.